Best daily deals

 5.1 was the home theater standard

-The most popular home theater setup is a 5.1 configuration, which consists of six channels.
-Five of them are standard full-range speakers while one is a dedicated subwoofer for low-frequency reproduction.
-This arrangement gives a pretty comprehensive surround sound experience without overcomplicating setup.
+The most popular home theater setup is a 5.1 configuration, so named because it consists of a total of 6 channels: 5 standard full-range speakers (front, center, surround, etc.) and 1 dedicated subwoofer for low-frequency reproduction.
+This arrangement gives a pretty comprehensive surround sound experience without overcomplicating the setup.
 There are three front channels, two rear (surround) channels, and one subwoofer channel.
 It’s the standard for DVD and Blu-ray media: Dolby Digital and Dolby DTS operate on the 5.1 format.

 Protip: enable surround sound in sports games, then disconnect the center channel if you don't want to listen to the announcers.